100% Pure Seed. No Fillers. Non GMO.

 This cover crop is extremely adaptable and is used for soil stabilization.
 Perennial Rye Grass is fast-growing and easy to grow.
 Perennial.
 (Lolium perenne)...

 A great winter companion or cover crop.
 Helps with erosion control, fixes nitrogen, and increases organic matter if seeded after crops are harvested in the fall.
 (Secale cereale)...

 After the role of a cover crop has been filled, plants are generally terminated or killed to prepare planting beds for the main crop.
 Crop termination also returns nutrients and biomass to the soil.
 Many cover crops are terminated to prevent them from going to seed and becoming weedy.

 Understanding how a cover crop will be terminated or killed is critical to plant selection.
-Some cover crops used in large-scale farming operations are killed using herbicides.
-This is obviously not an option for organic gardeners.
+Some cover crops used in large-scale farming operations are killed using herbicides - but this is obviously not an option for organic gardeners, and one we don't generally recommend.
 Before planting a cover crop, know how to terminate its growth cycle and select crops that fit your termination plans.
 Following are common techniques used for different crops.
 Also note that timing can be critical in terminating certain crops such as ryegrass (see “Timing Cover Crops Correctly in Your Region”).